 Foreign nationals who wish to enter the United States are often required to get a visa, either a non-immigrant visa for brief stays or an immigrant visa for permanent residency.
 Transit (C) visas are non-immigrant visas for those going through the United States in immediate and continuous transit en route to another nation.
 Immediate and continuous transit is defined as a prompt departure of the traveler in the regular course of travel, assuming a predetermined route with no exorbitant stopover privileges.
 If the traveler desires stopover privileges for reasons other than transiting the United States, such as to see friends or engage in tourism, they must qualify for the type of visa necessary for that purpose.

 You may be allowed to transit to the United States if you possess a valid tourist (B) visa.

-If you are a citizen of a member nation under the Visa Waiver Program, you may be allowed to transit to the United States.
+If you are a citizen of a member nation under the Visa Waiver Program, you are also allowed to transit to the United States.

 - A foreign national with a brief stay in the United States whose sole motivation for entering the country is to transit.

 - A passenger who embarks from a foreign port on a cruise ship or vessel bound for a nation other than the United States but who makes a port call in the United States without the purpose of landing in the United States.